KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 This gives you access to lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboard()``, observable ``KeyboardInputViewController/state``, keyboard ``KeyboardInputViewController/services``, and more.

+If you just want to use the default ``SystemKeyboard`` view, which mimics a native iOS keyboard and updates whenever the observable state changes, you don't have to do anything else.
+KeyboardKit will set up everything.

-KeyboardKit will by default use a ``SystemKeyboard`` as the main keyboard view.
-To replace or customize it, just override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any setup function with a custom view:
+To replace or customize the default ``SystemKeyboard``, just override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any setup function:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {